dart-lang/site-www/src/_tutorials/dart-vm/cmdline.md

 ### An introduction to standalone apps

 <div class="panel" markdown="1">

-#### <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What's the point?
+  <h4>What's the point?</h4>

   * Command-line applications need to do input and output.
   * The dart:io library provides I/O functionality.
   * The args package helps define and parse command-line arguments.
   * The dart:async library supports asynchronous programming with Future and Stream classes.
   * A Future represents a value that will be available at some time in the future.
   * Streams provide a series of asynchronous data events.
   * Most input and output requires the use of Streams.
 </div>

 <aside class="alert alert-info" markdown="1">